Azure/aztk/docs/13-configuration.md

 ## Configuring Spark Storage

-The Spark cluster can be configured to use different cloud supported storage offerrings (such as Azure Storage Blobs, Azure Data Lake Storage, or any other supported Spark file system).
+The Spark cluster can be configured to use different cloud supported storage offerings (such as Azure Storage Blobs, Azure Data Lake Storage, or any other supported Spark file system).
 More information can be found in the [Cloud Storage](./30-cloud-storage.html) documentation.

 ## Placing JARS